anonymousduckduckgoose/project3/README.md

 - Uvicorn
 - httpx
 - BeautifulSoup
-- Prometheus (Optional, for metrics)
+- Prometheus (for metrics)
 - Pytest (Optional, for testcase validations)

 ### Installation
+This installation includes monitoring.
+If you would like to disable monitoring, you may comment out lines 17-58 in ./docker-compose.yml

 1. Clone the repository by curling and unzipping the most recent release cut in a tarball.
 ```bash